rabbitmq/rabbitmq-website/site/oauth2-examples-keycloak.md

 ### Configure JWT signing Keys

-At the realm level, we go to `Keys > Providers` tab and create one of type `rsa` and we enter the private key and certificate of the public key.
-In this repository we do not have yet the certificate for the public key but it is easy to generate.
-Give it priority `101` or greater than the rest of available keys so that it is picked up when we request a token.
+At the realm level, you go to `Keys > Providers` tab and create one of type `rsa` and you enter the private key and certificate of the public key.
+In this repository you do not have yet the certificate for the public key but it is easy to generate.
+Give it priority `101` or greater than the rest of available keys so that it is picked up when you request a token.

-IMPORTANT: We cannot hard code the **kid** hence we have to add the key to rabbitmq via the command
+IMPORTANT: You cannot hard code the **kid** hence you have to add the key to rabbitmq via the command
 <pre class="lang-bash">
 docker exec -it rabbitmq rabbitmqctl add_uaa_key Gnl2ZlbRh3rAr6Wymc988_5cY7T5GuePd5dpJlXDJUk --pem-file=conf/public.pem
 </pre>
-or we have to modify the RabbitMQ configuration so that it says `Gnl2ZlbRh3rAr6Wymc988_5cY7T5GuePd5dpJlXDJUk` rather than `legacy-token-key`.
+or you have to modify the RabbitMQ configuration so that it says `Gnl2ZlbRh3rAr6Wymc988_5cY7T5GuePd5dpJlXDJUk` rather than `legacy-token-key`.

 ### Configure Client

-For backend applications which uses **Client Credentials flow** we create a **Client** with:
+For backend applications which uses **Client Credentials flow** you create a **Client** with:
 * **Access Type** : `confidential`
 * With all the other flows disabled: Standard Flow, Implicit Flow, Direct Access Grants
 * With **Service Accounts Enabled** on.
-If it is not enabled we do not have the tab `Credentials`
+If it is not enabled you do not have the tab `Credentials`
-* In tab `Credentials` we have the client id secret
+* In tab `Credentials` you have the client id secret

 ### Configure Client scopes